Pipelines

 @inputs(Transaction) # single input

-@inputs(Transaction, Click) # multiple inputs (join)The decorator passes an instance of each input type as positional arguments to the pipeline method.
+@inputs(Transaction, Click) # multiple inputs (temporal join)The decorator passes an instance of each input type as positional arguments to the pipeline method.

 .groupby(*keys)